clmmn0/CSINTSY_MCO2_TicTacToe/README.md

 2. Navigate to the cloned version of this repository.
 3. Open the command prompt.
 4. Type and run `javac Main.java` in the command prompt.
 An instance of the Main class must be created upon running this prompt.
 5. Type and run `java Main` in the command prompt.
-A window showing the game must have popped out.
+6. Wait for a window to pop up showing the game.
-6. Choose the intelligence level of the agent.
+7. Choose the intelligence level of the agent.
-7. Play the game.
+8. Play the game.

 You may also run the program using applications like Visual Studio Code.